-Knowing how to increase your multilingual site speed is an important skill.
+Knowing how to increase your multilingual site speed is becoming a crucial skill.
 Page loading speed is an often underestimated factor for the success of a website.
 However, it influences many key factors, like: traffic, bounce rate, conversions, user satisfaction, as well as SEO.

 This detailed guide will cover everything you need to know about how to make your multilingual WordPress site faster.
 We will go over why loading speed is so important, how to test the current state of your site and what measures you can take to increase your multilingual site speed.